Business Expansion and the Need for New Payment Integrations

 - Advanced Big Data Analytics: Using big data to process voluminous and complex payment datasets from different providers and extract valuable insights in real-time through a single Dashboard;

 - Automatic Reconciliation: Allows a cross-check of the processing events with settlement events to reconcile transactional statements automatically.
 Payment managers can spot any inconsistencies in processing fees and payout schedules that were previously agreed with the distinct payment providers;

-- Dynamic Routing: Switching transactions in real-time based on rules across all different payment providers to optimize merchants’ acceptance and processing rates.
+- Smart Payment Routing: Switching transactions in real-time based on rules across all different payment providers to optimize acceptance rates and reduce payment fees.
 Failed transactions can be processed by subsequent payment providers through fallback rules or, through split rules, merchants can choose which percentages of transactional volume will be processed by which provider;

 - Risk Management: Using third-party vendors’ risk engines to either flag or block transactions based on previously defined rules;

 - Tokenization: Allowing merchants to tokenize cards — rather than relying on each payment provider to perform tokenization — leverages Dynamic Routing capabilities.
 By having control over Tokens, merchants can route transactions independently of the provider.

 If you are either a merchant experiencing tremendous growth and feeling some of the pain points covered here, or a startup wanting to build a future-proof payment stack, Switch can support you on that journey by providing a truly agnostic and limitless platform to support the ongoing growth of your company.

 Reach to us to know how you start optimizing your payments with an orchestration platform.